 A list of recognized deficiencies will be returned to the Contractor within two workdays after submittal.
 Deficiencies may include, but are not limited to, the failure to submit the notebook on time or an absence of the required reports.
 For any month that deficiencies are identified, the PC notebook will be submitted for review two weeks after the PC notebook is returned.
 Upon the second recognized deficiency the Engineer will notify the Contractor, and the pay estimate shall be withheld until the Contractor submits, in writing, a report detailing the cause for the recognized deficiency.
 The report shall include how the Contractor plans to resolve the deficiencies.
 Additional recognized deficiencies will result in a delay of the pay estimate until the Contractor has identified and resolved the deficiency along with revising and resubmitting his PCP to address these issues.
 Once the Engineer has reviewed and approved the revised PCP the estimate may be paid.
 Upon submittal of the PC notebook for the semi-final estimate, the PC notebook shall become the property of the Department.
 The Contractor shall make provisions such that the Engineer can inspect process control work in progress, including PC notebook, sampling, testing, plants, and the Contractor’s testing facilities at any time.

+PC Stockpile Management.
+For Projects greater than 25,000 SY of PCCP,the contractor shall perform PC Testing for each aggregate source.
+All aggregates furnished for the project shall conform to the range of tolerances listed in Table 106-2 when compared to the approved mix design gradations.
+Individual gradation testing shall be at a minimum frequency of 1/day or 1/1,000 tons, whichever is greater, as aggregate is delivered to the batch plant and incorporated into the stockpile.
+If material does not meet the listed tolerances, the area of the stockpile represented by the sample may be remixed and retested.
+If material fails to meet the tolerances a second time, it shall be rejected.
+If multiple batch plants are being utilized, aggregates at each plant shall be tested separately.
+Testing and Tracking methods shall be included in the Contractor’s Process Control Plan.

+Table 106-2

+Individual Aggregate Gradation Tolerances